haxala1r/tetris/README.md

 ## Building
-Unfortunately, you can only build on linux (you can build it on windows if you actually *want* to make your own build script) and you need to have SDL2 and GCC installed to run the build script.
+Unfortunately, you can only build on linux (you can build it on windows if you actually *want* to make your own build script) and you need to have the SDL2 and SDL2 ttf libraries installed.
+GCC is also required to run the build script.
 After you have those installed, just run:

 `./build.sh`